 - The new scheme will apply automatically to your grey bin; you can include recycling bins in the scheme if you produce a large amount of recycling.

-If we accept your application, we may visit you to determine the level of service you need.
+We may visit you to determine the level of service you need.
 We'll also agree a safe and accessible place on your property from where to collect your bins.

 We’ll contact you to let you know when your assisted collections will begin.